DrunkTramp/comfyui-moss-audio/README.md

 ## Quick Install (automatic)

-The install scripts handle everything — cloning MOSS-Audio source, creating a standalone Python 3.11 venv, and installing dependencies.
+The install scripts *SHOULD* handle everything — cloning MOSS-Audio source, creating a standalone Python 3.11 venv, and installing dependencies.
 The venv goes into `ComfyUI/models/moss-audio/venv/`.

 **Requires Python 3.11 specifically.** If it's not on your system, the installer will offer to download [uv](https://docs.astral.sh/uv/) — a single-binary Python version manager. uv will download and manage Python 3.11 for you automatically, no manual installation needed.